trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 Technology too evolves.
 Progress is largely let loose on its own, not tied to single individuals but directed by the wants of everyone.
 Tinkering, trial and error and a strong selective process by free markets and free exchange of ideas leads to a gradualism in inventions.
-No inventions are really late, public spending in science doesn't do much, things get discovered at the "right" time and then by a lot of people at the same time.
+No inventions are  late, public spending in science doesn't do much, things get discovered at the "right" time and then by a lot of people at the same time.
 There is path dependence between different technologies and in a way the unfolding has an uncanny resemblance of being alive.
 Of wanting to continue, to prosper.
 The invisible hand of Smith is at work again, helping the unfolding, the sea itself fashions boats and our tastes fashion technology and where it goes.

 ## Chapter 8 - The Evolution of the Mind